 How do I join the rowing club?

-Crew is open to all Hillsborough High School students who meet the requirements outlined in this handbook.
-To become a member, you must come to practice during your two week grace period, pass a swim test and complete the required registration forms.
+Crew is open to all Hillsborough High School students, as well as virtual and homeschool students who are in Hillsborough County.
+All prospective rowers must also meet the requirements outlined in this handbook.
+To become a member, it is recommended that you start in the fall season, and complete the required registration forms.
 The HHS rowing year includes two seasons, fall and spring.
-A rower can participate in one or both seasons, but it is highly encouraged that a rower start in the Fall since the Fall season is really training for the Spring season.

 What are the best practice clothes?

 Your workout wardrobe should include polypropylene or spandex shorts.
 Avoid wearing baggy clothing in the shells as loose pants and long shirts can get caught in the equipment.
 Don’t wear any clothing that you are unwilling to see ruined.
 Anything you wear to the boathouse might come home ripped, grease-stained or otherwise damaged.
 Label all of your clothing with your name, especially team clothing that everyone owns!

 Dress Code: Athletes must wear appropriate rowing attire at all times, no underwear, items that look like underwear, sports bras, or bathing suits, items that look like bathing suits, are allowed at any time.
 Girls' shorts must be 3-inch inseam minimum.